BOTMAKERS4/Professor-Bot/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-Copyright (C) 2021 H1M4N5HU0P
+Copyright (C) 2021 Harsh Jaiswal (@harshjais369)

-Poject [𝙼𝙰𝙵𝙸𝙰𝙱𝙾𝚃](https://github.com/H1M4N5HU0P/MAFIA-BOT) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Poject [PROFESSOR-BOT](https://github.com/harshjais369/ProfessorBot) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.